 This page is designed to explain to the wider public how exit-polling works at UK General Elections nowadays (i.e., ever since 2001–2005 when the current method was developed).

 The main text in the "Exit Poll Explainer" below was written in 2010.
-At the top, just below this caption, are brief updates added after each of the two elections that have taken place since 2010.
+At the top, just below this caption, are brief updates added after each of the three elections that have taken place since 2010.

 Persistent web link for this page: warwick.ac.uk/exitpolling